GavenDcosta/100dayscodingchallenge-/README.md

 Day 58: I learnt about the various types of input tags in html

 Day 59: Wrote a Queue program in C using arrays

+Day 60: Made a Static Webpage using React